The Time Came for Their Purification

-And when the time came for their purification according to the law of Moses, they
+And when the time came for their purification according to the law of Moses,

-law of the Lord, “Every male that opens the womb shall be called holy to the
+the law of the Lord, “Every male that opens the womb shall be called holy to

-“a pair of turtledoves, or two young pigeons.”
+Lord, “a pair of turtledoves, or two young pigeons.”

 Luke 2, 22-24

-By presenting the infant Jesus in the Temple, Mary was consecrating her ‘firstborn son’ (Hebrew בְּכוֹר bəḵōr) to God.
-The first male offspring of every womb among the Israelites belonged to God whether it was human or a domestic animal.
+By presenting the infant Jesus in the Temple, Mary was consecrating her 'firstborn son' (Hebrew בְּכוֹר bəḵōr) to God.
+The first male offspring of every womb among the Israelites belonged to God whether it was a human or a domestic animal.
 The expression “to open the womb” is a Hebrew idiom meaning “the firstborn male of one’s mother” or “the firstborn son of the womb.”
 Within the context of the law, it was the firstborn male who was dedicated to God as His servant.
-He was also the principal heir of his father’s estate.
+He was also the principal heir of his father's estate.
 Further, the Mosaic law applied only to those who were born strictly in accordance with the laws of nature.
 It embraced the full spectrum of the natural process of human procreation, from the moment of conception to the time of birth.

 Jesus, however, was not conceived by the seed of Joseph, but by the immediate agency of the Holy Spirit.
 Nor was the birth of Jesus a normal one, as it were for all the Jews by the seed of man, being descendants of Adam.
 His birth was as miraculous as his conception was.
 If our Lord had been born normally, that is by physically opening his mother's womb and passing entirely through the birth canal as all infants do, he would then have been made entirely subject to the laws of nature along with the rest of sinful humanity and thereby in need of purification himself.

 Since Jesus was a divine person in the flesh and not a human creature, he was in no need of being made clean and redeemed by his circumcision prior to his dedication.
-And because of his divinity, our Lord chose not to proceed from his mother’s womb in a totally natural way that would have rendered him ritually impure.
-Since his conception and birth were miraculous, therefore, he was in no need of being purified and restored to God’s grace before entering the temple for his consecration.
+And because of his divinity, our Lord chose not to proceed from his mother's womb in a totally natural way that would have rendered him ritually impure.
+Because his conception and birth were miraculous, therefore, he was in no need of being purified and restored to God's grace before entering the temple for his consecration.
 This ritual, which our Lord freely submitted himself to when he chose to come into the world, simply served only as of the sign that it was, of his being set apart from the rest of sinful humanity and consecrated to God in holiness as His servant.
 But unlike all other Jewish firstborn sons, Jesus was set apart from sinful humanity by his divine nature.
-There was no need for him to be set apart ritualistically and made holy and acceptable to God unless he had experienced or been an effective cause of natural corruption by being born in a wholly natural way.
+There was no need for him to be set apart ritualistically and made holy and acceptable to God, unless he had experienced or been an effective cause of natural corruption by being born in a wholly natural way.

 because I, the LORD, am holy,